pushon10/s3-auto-file-transfer/README.md

-# s3-auto-file-transfer
-A PowerShell script that automates S3 bucket creation, file uploads, and transfers using AWS CLI.

----

 # **s3-auto-file-transfer**
 This **PowerShell script** fully automates the process of **creating S3 buckets, uploading files, and transferring data** using the AWS CLI—saving you time and effort.